How to Encrypt Disk in a Linux Enivronment

 • Government and security surveillance agencies can still spy on your internet activities, and all your internet information is still accessible.

-Process of disk Encryption in Linux
+Process of disk encryption in Linux

 The method of Linux disk encryption is categorized into two, according to the layer of operations;

-1. Stacked Filesystem Encryption
+1. Stacked filesystem encryption

 Through this method, the files are stored in the host filesystem in an encrypted form (which means that their contents and file/folder names are replaced by random-looking data of roughly the same length).
 However, other than that, they are present in that filesystem as they would without encryption, as normal files.

-2. Block Device Encryption
+2. Block device encryption

 On the other hand, the Block device encryption method operates below the filesystem layer.
 It ensures that everything written to a specific block device (i.e., a whole disk, a partition, or a file acting as a virtual loopback device) is encrypted.
 It means that while the block device is offline, its whole data looks like a large block of random data without any way of recognizing what kind of filesystem and data it contains.